 Focus Area Work Teams

-The mission of Healthy Chesapeake is to be the Healthiest City in the Healthiest State in the nation, in accordance with Virginia’s Plan For Well Being.
-The four factors that serve as the program focus for Healthy Chesapeake are Healthy Eating, Behavioral Health, Neighborhood Ambassadors, and Active Lifestyles.
+The mission of Healthy Chesapeake is to support Chesapeake becoming the healthiest city in the healthiest state in the nation, in accordance with Virginia’s Plan For Well Being.
+We currently average around 40th in the Virginia rankings.

 If you are interested in providing feedback, being a service provider, offering financial support, or participating in our efforts, please contact Healthy Chesapeake at email@example.com or 757-615-4609.